wwarthen/RomWBW/Source/Doc/SystemGuide.md

 - Cylinder = 16 Tracks (256 Sectors per Cylinder, 128KB per Cylinder)

 If one is used, the FAT Partition must not overlap the CP/M slices.
-In the case of hd1k, the CP/M slices are within partition 0x2E and the FAT partition must not start after the last CP/M slice, but does not need to start immediately after it nor does it need to extend to the end of the hard disk.
+The FAT partition does not need to start immediately after the CP/M slices nor does it need to extend to the end of the hard disk.
+Its location and size are entirely determined by its corresponding partition table entry.

 Drive letters in CP/M are ASSIGNed to the numbered slices as desired.
 At boot, RomWBW automatically assigns up to  8 slices to drive letters